Solin to Split buses

 Our bus partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, bus carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.

 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the bus or in stations.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

 How long is the bus ride from Solin to Split?

-The bus takes an average of 15 minutes to cover the 4 miles from Solin to Split.
+The bus takes an average of 15 minutes to cover the 6 kilometers from Solin to Split.
 However, the fastest bus only takes 9 minutes.
 It's a short trip that goes by very quickly.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?